 This Balinese Hindu temple is located in the village of Pesinggahan, Dawan district, Klungkung Regency and one of Bali’s most important temples.

-Built around a cave, this cave temple is inhabited by thousands of bats, and is known for its healing waters and its stunningly intricate structures.
+Built around a cave, this cave temple is home to thousands of bats, and is famous for its healing waters and its stunningly intricate structures.

 Located in Jalan Ayodya, Mengwi, Badung regency, Taman Ayun boasts magnificent traditional architectural and expansive landscapes with fish and lotus ponds.
 As the name suggests, ‘Taman Ayun’ means ‘beautiful garden’, the temple complex consists of three courts, each being separated by split gates.

-Also referred to as ‘Elephant Cave’ is situated near Ubud which is known as the artistic centre of Bali.
+Popular as ‘Elephant Cave’ this temple is near Ubud which is the artistic centre of Bali.
 This temple was built in the 11th century and used to be a spiritual meditation site.
 You’ll get to see the relic-filled courtyard and the rock-wall carvings, a central meditational cave, bathing pools and fountains with this temple.
 Considered as one an archaeological site of significant historical value, don’t forget to visit the Elephant cave!

 Known to be the Mother Temple of Bali, Besakih Temple is most important.
 It is the largest and holiest Hindu temple in Bali.
 It is perched at an altitude of about 1000 meters above sea level, on the southwestern slopes of Mount Agung.

 This unique temple is an extensive complex of 23 separate but related temples.
 The largest and most important is Pura Penataran Agung (the Great Temple of State).
-Built on six levels forming a continuous row up till the slope; its entrance is marked by a candi bentar (split gateway).
+It has six levels forming a continuous row up till the slope and a candi bentar (split gateway) marks its entrance.

 Floating in the middle of the lake Beratan, Ulun Danu Beratan is truly a ‘heaven in a lake’.
 Since the lake is located in the highlands, the temple very often shrouded in mist and with fresh air; giving it a hazy and dreamy backdrop.